integreat-io/map-transform/README.md

 operations etc. that need to access the corresponding item in the context.

-In this example, each value in the array returned by `statistics[].views` will be transformed with the `ensureInteger` function, even if the function does not support arrays:
+In this example, each value in the array returned by `statistics[].views` will be transformed with the `ensureInteger` transformer, even if the function does not support arrays:

 ```javascript